 Step 3: Identifying competencies and developing competency models for the specified target groups.
 This diagnostic phase begins with specifying the target groups of competency management.
 Then, the competency model is specified and the competencies are identified.
 There is no ideal competency management system, but a good competency management system must always be aligned with the specific goals of an organisation.
-A government's competency model ideally includes a mix of competencies specific to the public service, and competencies that appear in both public and private sector organisations.
-Competencies specific to the public service generally take the form of (public service) values, for example: commitment, service, integrity, transparency, accountability and equity.
+A government's competencies that appear in both public and private sector organisations.
+Competencies specific to the public service, and competencies that appear in both public and private sector organisations.
+Competencies specific to the public service, integrity, transparency, accountability and equity.
 Other competencies with an emphasis specific to the public service are public service professionalism and probity, affinity with public sector management, political awareness, political savvy and public service motivation.